 Following the Chequers deal on Brexit, the government published a white paper on the future relationship with the EU and a white paper for legislating for the withdrawal agreement (the draft withdrawal agreement was published in March).

-These documents confirmed the outcome of previous discussions on state pensions – the UK and EU agreed to continue to coordinate state pension rules so that people who move from one jurisdiction to another during their working life or after they retire are not disadvantaged.
+These documents confirmed the outcome of previous discussions on state pensions – the UK and EU agreed to continue to coordinate state pension rules so that people covered by the Withdrawal Agreement are not disadvantaged.